TheEpicBengal/swampprotect/README.md

 3. In Garry's Mod, Open the console and type  bind - "say /protect"

-4. Execute the script by typing "python protect.py" or "python protectlinux.py" and press enter
+4. Execute the script by typing "python protect.py" for Windows or "python protectlinux.py" for Linux and press enter

 How it works: